Social Impact Report

 Despite challenges faced in our sector, our service has grown by 28% since last year which has improved our reach and impact.
 We have seen incremental improvements in efficiency and sustainability without compromising core values.

-We have grown into new areas such as mental health and wellbeing and extended our current provision in safeguarding including launching our first Level 5 qualification in Safeguarding.
+We have grown into new areas such as mental health and well-being and extended our current provision in safeguarding including launching our first Level 5 accredited course in Safeguarding.
 To enable us to reach the wider community outside of the social care arena, we have utilised technology and social media platforms to collaborate broadly in the development of new resources and continue to share our resources widely.

 We are privileged to witness some of the transformational work that is going on in the context of individual relationships and in organisations.
 We understand the challenges the workforce experience and greatly value the time given to support in the development of skills.